X16Community/x16-smc/doc/recovery-with-arduino.md

 - It is recommended that you use an anti-static wristband during the procedure to protect the circuits

-Some revisions of the Arduino Uno may also require a 10 uF elctrolytic capacitor.
+Some revisions of the Arduino Uno may also require a 10 uF electrolytic capacitor.

 Even though the risk of damaging the X16 or the SMC is small, there is as always a risk.
 Follow the instructions below to minimize that risk.